AdobeDocs/audience-manager.en/help/using/integration/integrating-third-party/openx-destination.md

 The amount data passed in to [!DNL OpenX] depends on how many segments a particular user qualifies for.
 For example, say you set up 100 Audience Management segments.
 If a site visitor qualifies for five of them, then only those five segments get sent to OpenX (not all 100).

-## Create an OpenX Destination {#concept_4A93689DF98A42368CF11A97F7522E8A}
+## Create an [!DNL OpenX] Destination {#concept_4A93689DF98A42368CF11A97F7522E8A}

-Create a cookie-based destination for OpenX in Audience Management.
+Create a cookie-based destination for [!DNL OpenX] in Audience Management.

 <!-- aam-openx-destination.xml -->

-In Audience Manager, a *destination* is any other system (ad server, DSP, ad network, etc.) that you want to share data with. [!UICONTROL Destination Builder] provides the tools that let you create and manage these data delivery processes.
+In Audience Manager, a *destination* is any other system (ad server, [!DNL DSP], ad network, etc.) that you want to share data with. [!UICONTROL Destination Builder] provides the tools that let you create and manage these data delivery processes.
 Audience Manager destination features are located in *Audience Data > Destinations*.
 To get started, click **[!UICONTROL Add New Destination]** and follow the steps below.

 ### Step 1: Basic Information